 ELISS is a leadership development program that prepares graduate students to collaborate across boundaries for the benefit of society.

 Emerging Leaders in Science & Society (ELISS, pronounced EE-liss) is a leadership development program for graduate students from all fields who are eager to collaborate across boundaries for the benefit of society.
-The program is hosted at AAAS and currently offered at four founding partner campuses: University of Pennsylvania, Purdue University, Stanford University, and University of Washington.
-We are pleased to partner with the following campuses for the class of 2016, we have invited four additional partner campuses that we will announce once they are finalized.
+The program is hosted at AAAS with current fellows participating at four founding partner campuses: University of Pennsylvania, Purdue University, Stanford University, and University of Washington.
+We are pleased to partner with the following campuses for the class of 2016: University of Washington, Purdue University, Duke University, University of California - Irvine, and University of North Carolina - Chapel Hill.

 ELISS graduates will utilize the knowledge, skills, and networks they develop in ELISS to design meaningful careers in many different sectors.
 They combine ideas, people, and action across disciplines, institutions, and regions to drive systemic, resilient change.